 If the lake is cloudy, fresh water can be found at a spring up a trail, but should be purified.
 There’s plenty of downed wood for campfires and heating, but you’ll need a camp saw, especially in winter.

 Tent camping is allowed on the beach, but lake levels can vary a lot and the beach sometimes submerges during high water periods.
-Here is a fact sheet about the cabin.

 What Can You Do At Eklutna Lake Kokanee Cabin?